Dibyendu Barua: Chess career

-Barua is from Kolkata in the Indian state of West Bengal.
+Dibyendua Barua was born in Chittagong, Bangladesh from where his family migrated to Kolkata in the Indian state of West Bengal.
 In 1978, Barua, as a 12-year-old, became the youngest participant in the Indian Chess Championship.
-In 1982, Barua defeated the then-world number two ranked Viktor Korchnoi in London.
-He was awarded the Grandmaster title in 1991 by FIDE, becoming the second Indian to achieve the title, after Viswanathan Anand.
-In 1983, he won the Indian Chess Championship for the first time.
+In 1982, Barua defeated the then-world number two ranked Viktor Korchnoi in the Lloyd's Bank Tournament in London.

+In 1983, he became the youngest national champion, a record that was beaten by a few months by Viswanathan Anand in 1986.
 He has since won it twice more, in 1998 and 2001.
+He won the Arjuna Award in 1983 after winning the nationals.